Jaihind (1994 film): Reception

 K. Vijiyan of New Straits Times wrote, "The strong family theme helps prop up all the action scenes and makes it different from just another Rambo-style movie."
 R. P. R. of Kalki wrote that Arjun has done a one man show like Seshan, but felt that Arjun has messed up in aspects like music, calling it torture, keeping lengthy dialogues and the poor choice of actor as antagonist.
-He concluded that one must appreciate the makers the fact that they have made a point, but sighed at the fact that they did not know how to convey it.
+He concluded that one must appreciate the makers for the fact that they have made a point, but sighed at the fact that they did not know how to convey it.